markc/bojax/README.md

     ---

+So clicking on the "Happy New Year" heading will load in the contents of `lib/md/10.md` posting.
+Clicking on the site title will load back in the `lib/md/1.md` frontpage index which is particularly handy in mobile mode.

-Something like this shell snippet can work out the filename of the next posting when executed from the root of the repo...
+Something like this shell snippet below can work out the filename of the next posting when executed from the root of the repo...

     echo "lib/md/$(($(/bin/ls -1v lib/md | tail -n 1 | cut -d. -f 1)+1)).md"